Federal Government Caught Stealing

 Active-Duty Service Members and Veterans suffer from incomplete medical records due to persistent interoperability failures across DoD and VA systems, causing delayed diagnoses, duplicate treatments, and substandard care.

-In 2015, under Senior DoD officials' direct oversight, the government stole 4DD's TETRA solution that could have fixed these problems as part of the iEHR / DHMSM / Genisis / VistA Modernization programs.
+In 2015, under Senior DoD officials' direct oversight (Frank Kendall, Undersecretary for Acquisition and Logistics), the government stole 4DD's TETRA software solution that could have fixed these problems (according to the government's own validation) as part of the iEHR / DHMSM / Genisis / VistA Modernization programs.

 Failed Alternatives